What are the pros and cons of prepaid funeral plans?

 By using an FCA regulated broker service, such as Reassured, to compare both funeral plans and life insurance quotes, you’ll be able to find the right cover, at the best price.

-Are funeral plans safe?
+Prepaid funeral plans compare

 So, what are you waiting for?

 Protect your loved ones from spiralling costs and buy a funeral plan today.

 *Terms and Conditions apply.
 Not applicable if paying by instalment plan.

 **If paying by instalments, and you pass away after 12 successful monthly payments.

 ***Equated to a £165 discount only available to Co-op members.
 Based on a 50 year old purchasing a Simple Funeral Plan at £3,295 with 25 years payment term.